apache/beam/.test-infra/pipelines/infrastructure/03.io/api-overuse-study/04.ingress/README.md

 # Overview

-This directory sets up the Kubernetes environment for subsequent modules.
+This directory exposes the application via a Kubernetes Ingress.

 # Usage

 Follow terraform workflow convention to apply this module.
-The following assumes the working directory is at [.test-infra/pipelines/infrastructure/03.io/api-overuse-study](..).
+It assumes the working directory is at [.test-infra/pipelines/infrastructure/03.io/api-overuse-study](..).

 ## Terraform Init